Brand Genetics Blog

 - Refresh and build memory structures (respect existing associations that make the brand easy to notice and easy to buy)

 - Create and use distinctive brand assets (use sensory cues to get noticed and stay top of mind)

 - Be consistent (avoid unnecessary changes, whilst keeping the brands fresh and interesting)

 - Stay competitive (keep the brand easy to buy and avoid giving excuses not to buy (i.e. by targeting a particular group)

 Implications for Innovation

 The implications of HBG for innovation are clear; once you’ve spotted a market opportunity, and a product solution, innovation should continue with building a set of distinctive brand assets; the sensory and semantic cues such as colours, logo, packaging, design, tag-lines and celebrity endorsements that will make the brand easy to memorise and recall.
-The key to brand innovation is brand distinctiveness with sensory brand assets not conceptual brand differentiation.
+The key to brand innovation is to achieve brand distinctiveness with sensory brand assets (and not conceptual brand differentiation).

 The second major implication for brand innovation is that brands should focus as much on innovative distribution solutions as product innovation - the secret to innovation success is to get your distinctive innovation in front of as many eyes as possible.
 So how can you innovate to maximise distribution (think Nespresso, Apple Retail, American Apparel).
 Ultimately, Brand Genesis is all about innovating availability – mental availability in terms of creating brand assets that can become memory structures based and physical availability, maximising distribution or owing a distribution channel.
 In contrast, any time spent on market segmentation or targeting on anything other than needs is time wasted, and efforts to construct a brand ‘personality’ or attempts to make meaning with customers is futile (most memorable quote in the book “Rather than striving for meaningful, perceived differentiation, marketers should seek meaningless distinctiveness”).